Amrut009/Getting_and_Cleaning_Data_CourseProject/README.md

 ##Course Project

+As per te project we need to create an R script called run_analysis.R that can do the following.

+* Merge the training and the test sets to create one data set.
+* Extract only the measurements on the mean and standard deviation for each measurement.
+* Uses descriptive activity names to name the activities in the data set
+* Appropriately label the data set with descriptive activity names.
+* Create a second, independent tidy data set with the average of each variable for each activity and each subject.

+##Steps to work on this course project

+* Download the data source and put into a folder on your local drive.
+* A dataset folder UCI HAR Dataset will be obtained.
+* Put run_analysis.R in the parent folder of UCI HAR Dataset, then set it as your working directory using setwd() function in RStudio.
+* Run source("run_analysis.R"), then it will generate a new file tiny_data.txt in your working directory.
+* The new file tiny_data.txt is the required text file with tidy data

+##Dependencies

+run_analysis.R file will help you to install the dependencies automatically.
+It depends on
+* reshape2
+* data.table.
+#Getting and Cleaning Data

+##Course Project

 You should create one R script called run_analysis.R that does the following.

 * Merges the training and the test sets to create one data set.